ositaka/soul-healing-decapcms/data/page/home.md

     main_menu:
       show: true
       name: What is?
-    title: What is Soul Healing?
+    title: What is The Golden Healing?
     text: >-
-      Soul healing is a type of trance healing that focuses on healing the soul or spirit.
+      The Golden Healing is a type of trance healing that focuses on healing the soul or spirit.
 It involves connecting with the deeper parts of the self and working to release any blockages or negative energy that may be holding you back.

       During a soul healing session, the facilitator will work with you to help you connect with your higher self and gain a deeper understanding of your spiritual journey.
 Through guided meditation and visualization, you will be able to explore your inner landscape and work towards releasing any negative emotions or beliefs that may be weighing you down.